fire654/MahJong-Game/README.md

 # MahJong-Game
-a visualized mahjong game based on pygame
+A visualized mahjong game based on pygame.
+You can run gui.py to experience a mahjang game with visual interface,while the main logic is in the mahjang.py